Ivory Wilderness Conservation

 We have a fundamental mission to support anti-poaching initiatives in the Klaserie Private Nature Reserve and wider area.
 Part of our mission is to support initiatives which address the socio-economic concerns in our local communities, including education and access to our basic needs such as food and water, thereby empowering communities while simultaneously reducing local involvement with poaching.

-The main focus of the Wildlife Protection Donation is wildlife conservation in the Klaserie Private Nature Reserve and surrounding areas.
 Through supporting local initiatives we hope to play our part in alleviating local poaching pressure and supporting the empowerment of local communities.
 The two projects that we currently contribute to are the Klaserie Rhino Protection Fund and the Eco Children.

 Crookes' Klaserie Story